overlay-market/OIPs/notes/note-8.md

 Are Overlay markets now susceptible to manipulation of the spot price?

+Take the example of an attacker manipulating the spot price upward.
+In another round of sims, we add a shock of ~10% over 100 blocks

 ![Image of Twap Attack Plot](../assets/oip-1/twap_attack.png)

+to use as an example.

 **Q: Are we comparing the rate against known good rates as samczsun suggests?
-Think so.
-We're taking the TWAP as the known good rate.**
+There's an attack potentially with spot manipulation**

 ![Image of Twap Attack With Spread Plot](../assets/oip-1/twap_attack_spread.png)